Irish Convention: Critical stage

 During February the government played a more active role in negotiations.
 The Armagh South by-election on 2 February appeared to improve Redmond's fortunes when the Irish Party won over Sinn Féin by 2,324 votes to 1,305.
-Lloyd George, Bonar Law and George Curzon met Midleton, Bernard and Dezart on 6 February.
+Lloyd George, Bonar Law and Lord Curzon of Kedleston met Midleton, Bernard and Dezart on 6 February.
 The Southern Unionists emphasised that one thing Ireland would not accept was partition.
-On 13 February the Prime Minister then met the invited delegation from the Convention.
+On 13 February the Prime Minister then met the invited delegation from the convention.
 He pointed out that wartime necessitated that fiscal relations remain as they are until its conclusion, and that a settlement was only possible if partition was ruled out.
 Carson in the meantime, wrote to Lloyd George urging that a federal settlement be reached, who took this as a signal of movement within the Ulster Unionist camp.
 He then wrote to Barrie, leader of the Ulster delegation, on 21 February imploring his side to seek a solution, to make concessions, hinting that Home Rule for Ireland would be merely the first step in a wider federal reform of British government.

 With a lengthy letter to Plunkett on 25 February, read next day to the Convention when it reassembled, which began with a definite pledge of action.
-On receiving the report of the Convention the Government would "proceed with the least possible delay to submit legislative proposals to Parliament".
+On receiving the report of the convention the Government would "proceed with the least possible delay to submit legislative proposals to Parliament".
 He outlined his formula for a compromise – customs and excise remain as they are until two years after the war, a Royal Commission deciding on an appropriate settlement, there would be an increase in Unionist representation in an Irish Parliament, with an Ulster Committee empowered to modify or veto legislation 'not consonant with the interests of Ulster'.
 Included in his package was a future bill to settle land purchase, and a substantial provision for resolving urban housing.
-His letter made a limited impression on Ulster Unionists, having stressed, that he was determined to legislate upon receipt of the Convention's report, emphasising the urgent importance of a settlement by consent, but that controversial questions would have to be deferred until after the war.
-Cardinal Logue of Armagh who devotedly had hoped for some alternative to Sinn Féin, dismissed Lloyd George's letter and the suggested safeguards for Ulster as 'disguised partition'.
+His letter made a limited impression on Ulster Unionists, having stressed, that he was determined to legislate upon receipt of the convention's report, emphasising the urgent importance of a settlement by consent, but that controversial questions would have to be deferred until after the war.
+Cardinal Logue of Armagh, who devotedly had hoped for some alternative to Sinn Féin, dismissed Lloyd George's letter and the suggested safeguards for Ulster as 'disguised partition'.
 In view of the new situation created by Lloyd George's letter, Midleton's scheme was dropped.